 It can be hard parting with your beloved pets when you’re jetting off.
 So, why leave them at home when you could all enjoy the fun together?
 Whether you’re moving abroad permanently or just fancy treating your pets to a holiday – there are a few rules you’ll need to follow when travelling.

 From our experience with Smudge and Boo, we know how stressful it can be planning these trips, so we’ve put together a handy guide to taking pets abroad.
 Read on for all the essential information to make the process as smooth as can be.
+Make sure to read to the end for updated information on how Brexit will impact travelling with your pets to the EU and Northern Ireland.

 Any preparation you can do before venturing on your travels will make the journey more enjoyable for both you and your pet.
 Most important before setting off is to check the country you’re travelling to doesn’t have any rules against pet entry or any special requirements.